AdobeDocs/journey-optimizer-learn.en/help/challenges/introduction-and-prerequisites.md

 ---
-title: Journey Optimizer Challenges - Introduction and prerequisites
+title: Journey Optimizer challenges - Introduction and prerequisites
 description: Understand the basics of building a journey in the journey canvas.
 feature: Journeys
 role: Admin